Aliansi Masyarakat Adat Nusantara

 Indigenous Peoples' Alliance of Nusantara (Aliansi Masyarakat Adat Nusantara, abbreviated as AMAN) is an Indonesian indigenous peoples' human rights and advocacy organization founded in 1999.
 AMAN has established 21 Regional Chapters (PW) and 114 Regional Chapters (PD) in 33 provinces.
 AMAN currently comprises 2,272 indigenous communities with an estimated population of over 15 million people.

 AMAN is officially registered in with the Indonesian Department of Justice and Human Rights as an Organizations Alliance under the Notary Act No. 26, H. Abu Yusuf, SH and Deed of Establishment on 24 April 2001.
+As of 2017, its general secretary is Rukka Sombolinggi.

 History

 Aliansi Masyarakat Adat Nusantara (AMAN) was first declared in 1999 during the initial Kongres Masyarakat Adat Nusantara (KMAN I) in Jakarta.
 The event was a significant milestone in the history of indigenous peoples movement in Indonesia.
 The founding was a response to a growing from the mid-1980s awareness among non-governmental organizations (NGOs) and social scientists about a wide variety of the negative impacts on the development to indigenous communities in Indonesia.
 Repression to Indigenous Peoples under the Suharto New Order regime in various issues, i.e. economic development, political, legal, health, social, cultural and education.

 From the mid-1980s onwards, Indigenous resistance against government policies began to appear sporadically.
 These situations arouse the concern of many social movement activists and academics on the conditions faced by indigenous peoples in various communities in the country since the 1990s.
 In 1993, the Network of Defender of the Rights of Indigenous Peoples (Jaringan Pembela Hak-Hak Masyarakat Adat - JAPHAMA) was founded by indigenous leaders, academics, legal assistances and social movement activists in South Sulawesi Toraja.
 The presence of JAPHAMA was also in response to the growing of Indigenous rights movement on the global level.

 The JAPHAMA meeting also discussed and agreed on the term Indigenous Peoples in Indonesia context as “Masyarakat Adat”.
 The use of the term is a form of resistance to the terms attached to the Indigenous Peoples that is abusive, such as outcast tribe, forest dwellers communities, wild swiddeners, primitive, obstacles to development, etc. which are violating the constitutional rights of Indigenous Peoples to be treated with the same rights as citizens of Indonesia.
 Through JAPHAMA, the customary leaders and the various other elements consolidated the idea of Indigenous Peoples and identified of common goals.
 Customary leaders were then get support from various activists and NGOs with different backgrounds i.e. environmental, anti-globalization, agrarian reform, legal assistances, cultural activists and others to jointly realize the implementation of the Congress of Indigenous Peoples when there was a momentum for reformation in Indonesia.